Eldeston/Creative-Computing/Year 1/Classes/Digital Storytelling/Class 02 - Digital Storytelling.md

 “Story” and “narrative” mean the same thing.
 “Narrative” is simply a more academic term than “story.”
 In a story, causality is involved in some way (along the lines: A leads to B, B leads to C, C leads to D, etc).
 ## Myths
-A myth is a traditional story without an author that is usually intended to teach a lesson, explain one of the many mysteries of life, explain a phenomenon of nature & describe the customs, institutions, or religious rites of a people
+A myth is a traditional story without an author that is usually intended to teach a lesson, explain one of the many mysteries of life, explain a phenomenon of nature & describe the customs, institutions, or religious rites of a people.

 - **Achilles**
 	As an infant Achilles' mother dipped him into the River Styx, which made him invulnerable everywhere but the heel by which she held him.
 For ten years Achilles was a great hero in the Trojan War for the Greeks.
 But in the end, Paris, son of the Trojan king, fatally wounded Achilles in the heel.